Manchester Township, Michigan: Geography

 According to the U.S. Census Bureau, the township has a total area of 38.76 sqmi, of which 37.86 sqmi is land and 0.90 sqmi (2.32%) is water.

 Manchester Township contains portions of two state parks.
 The township contains 405 acres of the Watkins Lake State Park and County Preserve, which also extends west into Jackson County.
 The township also contains a very small portion of Hayes State Park surrounding Round Lake in the southwest corner of the county.
-The Saline River flows through the northeast corner of the township.
+The River Raisin flows through the northeast corner of the township.